geeeeeeeeew/CS-175-Team-Direction-/docs/final.md

 ## Project Summary

 The main idea of our project is using Python to implement a way for the user to control the AI agent via speech.
-We used natural language processing to convert audio into commands, and let the agent perform all of them in Minecraft.
-For example, saying “kill the cow, find a goat and then move backwards for 6 steps” into a microphone would create 3 commands: "kill cow", "find goat", and "move backwards(6)", which automatically call the responding functions and let the agent to execute these commands.
-To accomplish this, we first converted speech to text using SpeechRecognition, and then converted the text into commands using spaCy, a library for advanced NLP, so that the agent can perform using Malmo.
+At a high level, this is implemented by taking speech from the user and coverting it into text using Google SpeechRecognition, and using NLP libraries spaCy to parse and process the text to parameters, which will be fed to the commands in malmo.
+In addition, we implemented similarity check to the objects and multistep commands.
+This allows our agent, for example, understanding that stallions and horses are the same, or jumping exactly 10 times if such commands are given.

 #### Language: Python
 #### Library Support: